Ian-Maynard/GoutApp/README.md

 Mode 2 - Recipe Check

       Enter Recipe:

-          Interogate recipe database using API
+          Interogate recipe database using Spoonacular API

+          If Found:
+          - Identify the key ingredients (Protein, Sauce, garnish)
-          retrieve and store ingredients
+          - Retrieve and store major ingredients
-          cycle all through api for gout
+          - Cycle all through api for gout
-          averalge the out come

-           If found:
-             - Display actual metabolite information
-             - Display ingredient type (Animal protein etc.)
+          - average the total
           - Give color display rating
+                 If Food Diary is engaged:
+                   - add to total Purine input and comopare to user-inputted threshold.

-             - return
+          - Return

            If not found:
+             - Request Major Ingredient.
-             - Request Ingredient type.
+             - Perform Ingredient search
-                      Search on Ingredient type
                  If found:
                  - Relay findings
                  - store recommendation
                  - return

                  If not found:
+                 - Notify
                  - Search google for name
-                                   - enter name and description
+                 - Create Stub Record
                  - label as yellow (just in case)
                  - store
                  - return